ymcidence/DeepSketchHashing/README.md

 - **Deep Sketch Hashing: Fast Free-hand Sketch-Based Image Retrieval**
 - by Li Liu, Fumin Shen, Yuming Shen, Xianglong Liu and Ling Shao

-to be presented on CVPR 2017 spotlight section for fast sketch-based image retrieval (SBIR).
+to be presented on CVPR 2017 spotlight section.
+This work focuses on fast sketch-based image retrieval (SBIR) using binary codes.

 ## Prerequisites
 To produce the binary codes described in the paper, one needs to install [Caffe](http://caffe.berkeleyvision.org/) beforehand.